site24x7/plugins/apache_monitoring/README.md

 	Content-Type: text/html; charset=ISO-8859-1

 	```
-	It can also be mannually checked using the browser by entering the below url.
+	It can also be manually checked using the browser by entering the below URL.
 	```
 	http://localhost:80/server-status?auto
 	```
-*Note : The url will differ based on what you have entered in the apache configuration.*
+*Note : The URL will differ based on what you have entered in the Apache configuration.*

 ## Plugin Installation